guptaniharika9/tidyDataSet/CodeBook.md

 y_data (10299 rows, 1 column) is created by merging y_train and y_test using rbind() function
 data (10299 rows, 563 column) is created by merging subject_data, y_data and x_data using cbind() function

-2. Extract measurements on the mean and standard deviation for each measurement tidy_data (10299 rows, 88 columns) is created by subsetting data, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement
+2. Extract measurements on the mean and standard deviation for each measurement: tidy_data (10299 rows, 88 columns) is created by subsetting data, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement

-3. Use descriptive activity names
+3. Use descriptive activity names:
 Numbers in code column of the tidy_Data are replaced with corresponding activity taken from second column of the activities variable

-4. Label the data set with descriptive variable names
+4. Label the data set with descriptive variable names:
 a) code column in tidy_data is renamed into activities
 b) All Acc in column’s name replaced by Accelerometer
 c) All Gyro in column’s name replaced by Gyroscope